moritzlerch/tesla-pv-display/readme.md

 ### License

-Project code is licensed under GPL-3.0 License, see `LICENSE` for more information.
+Project code is licensed under MIT-License, see `LICENSE` for more information.

 ### Logo and Icon License
 The PV-Display logos and icons are copyright (c) Moritz Lerch, all rights reserved, and may not be used without a permission.
 If you would like to use the logos or icons please contact the author in order to get a permission.